l16cn/latex-package/README.md

 # Simple LaTeX Package
-A LaTeX package cocktail for grad school level writings and presentations
+A LaTeX package cocktail for grad school level writings (and presentations)

 ## Description

 It always annoys me when I start to write a new paper and I have use an old paper as a template.
 I don't want to remember all the packages.
-So I created this to streamline my writing process (a little bit).
+So I created this to streamline my writing process (just for a little bit).

 ## Compatible Document Classes

-- Journal: `IEEEtran`
+- Journal: based on the `IEEEtran` class
+    + Template: `./journal/`
+    + **User manual: `./journal/journal_main.pdf`**
 - Other (incomplete):
     + Report
     + Book